Questions and Answers

 16) Will there be pool chairs or tables available on the pool deck?

-- We have removed all pool furniture.
+- We have removed all pool furniture at this time, no differently than other pool operators have done with their pools around the valley.
 You may bring towels (no play toys) and your own chair, if it has a plastic bottom.
 No metal chair bottoms allowed because they may damage the pool deck.

 17) How long have pools been closed since the time Governor Ducey first closed them?